kubeflow/website/content/docs/gke/private-clusters.md

      --policy=${POLICYID}
     ```

-## Set up container registry for GKE private clusters (for more info see [instructions](https://cloud.google.com/vpc-service-controls/docs/set-up-gke)):
+## Set up container registry for GKE private clusters:

+Follow the step belows to configure your GCR registry to be accessible from your secured clusters.
+For more info see [instructions](https://cloud.google.com/vpc-service-controls/docs/set-up-gke).

 1. Create a managed private zone